 Not only do you need to eat the right kinds of foods, you also need to eat the right amounts.
 To have the energy to push yourself hard, you need to eat enough so you don’t feel lethargic or unfocused.
 “Plateaus are a pretty good indicator that you’re under-eating,” Faye says.
 A fitness plateau is when you’re not losing any weight, but you’re not gaining it, either.
 By upping your calorie intake, you can give your body more fuel to help you effectively power through tough workouts.
 If you want an easy way to figure out how much and what kind of food you should be eating, the Portion Fix Eating Plan is simple, and doesn’t require you to count any calories.

 5. Get reinforcements

 Supplements can be extremely helpful when your body is exerting lots of energy for a long time.
 They can help push you through longer workouts, but supplements aren’t just for endurance athletes — they can be just as helpful (and important) for any shorter workout regime.
 Pre-workout drinks, like Beachbody Performance Energize, can pump you up to go all out in a workout.
 An extra boost of energy can do wonders when you’re lifting heavier weights or doing cardio for longer than you’re used to.

 And when you start feeling the soreness that was mentioned earlier, you don’t have to suffer through it all alone.
-Beachbody Performance Recover and Recharge help reduce post-workout muscle inflammation, and also help with the muscle-rebuilding process.
+Beachbody Performance Recover helps reduce post-workout muscle inflammation, and also help with the muscle-rebuilding process.
 So not only will this help you recover faster and relieve muscle soreness, but your muscles will also get an extra boost to become even stronger.

 6. Stay motivated